muhammadahmedkhan0459-del/AI-final-lab/README.md

 To enter your input : replace the "string" word with your prompt for LLM , you can try variety of those to check responses.

-If there are issues in your python env , try this
+If there are issues in your python environment , try this
-Open Terminal and run: python3 -m venv myenv ( This is for mac , in windows you write python not python3 )
+1)Open Terminal and run: python3 -m venv myenv ( This is for mac , in windows you write python not python3 )
 2)If you use bash or zsh: myenv/bin/activate ---> ( This is for mac , in my windows it is venv\Scripts\activate )
 If you use fish shell instead of bash or zsh: source myenv/bin/activate.fish